agencyenterprise/react-native-health/docs/background.md

 ...

-// #import "RCTAppleHealthKit.h" // <-- Uncomment this line to use background observers
+/* Add the library import at the top of AppDelegate.m */
+#import "RCTAppleHealthKit.h"

 ...